P. R. Brahmananda: Final years, death and legacy

 Brahmananda never married.
 He wrote two books in the last few years of his life.
 The history of economic thought from a classical point took the form of ‘Nobel Economics’ in 1999.
 According to American economist Robert Solow, the book was "a work of remarkable scope for a single scholar to write."
-His last work, 'Money, Income, Prices in 19th Century India', is a historical, qualitative, and theoretical study.
-Lord Meghnad Desai said that the book is a monumental monetary history and a source of information on the Indian economy and the high points of the monetary history of many other nations.
+His last work, 'Money, Income, Prices in 19th Century India', is a historical and theoretical study.
+Lord Meghnad Desai described the book as a source of information on the Indian economy and the high points of the monetary history of many other nations.

 Brahmananda died on 23 January 2003 at the age of 76 in his home in Bengaluru.
-His death was widely covered, with multiple news organisations publishing obituaries.
 The Financial Express called him the "unsung hero of Indian economics" and said that "his knowledge of economic theory and the grip on empirical economics was almost encyclopedic."

 In 2004, the Reserve Bank of India instituted the P R Brahmananda Memorial Lecture Series in his memory.
 The inaugural lecture was delivered by Lord Meghnad Desai in September 2004.
 Four more lectures were delivered until 2018.
 In 2009, the Professor P R Brahmananda Endowment Research Grant was set up at the Institute for Social and Economic Change as an annual research award on monetary policy.